-- 16.18 A Councillor wishing to propose an Amendment to a motion must notify the Mayor in writing and sign the Amendment. - 16.19 Amendments must relate directly to the matter under debate. - 16.20 The Proposer of the Amendment shall read out their Amendment and shall move it before the Council debates it. - 16.21 The Proposer of the Amendment shall speak to the Amendment when they move it. - 16.22 Another Councillor shall second the Amendment before the Council debates it. - 16.23 The Seconder of the Amendment may reserve their right to speak until later in the debate on the Amendment. - 16.24 Subject to Rule 16.25, only one Amendment may be moved and debated at a time. - 16.25 The Mayor may permit two or more Amendments to be moved and debated together (but not voted on) if they decide that it is likely to help the proper conduct of the business.
-In that case, the Mayor shall decide the order of voting on the Amendments. - 16.26 During a debate on an Amendment, Councillors must direct their speech to the Amendment(s) under debate. - 16.27 At the end of a debate on an Amendment, the Mover of the original motion shall have a Right of Reply, but they shall not otherwise speak on the Amendment.
-The Proposer of the Amendment shall not have a Right of Reply. - 16.28 After the Mover of the original motion has had their Right of Reply, the Council shall vote whether or not to accept the Amendment for further debate. - 16.29 If the Council vote for an Amendment, the motion as amended by that Amendment shall become the substantive motion.
-The Mayor shall read out the substantive motion.
-Councillors may then debate the substantive motion and may propose other Amendments on it.
+- 16.18 A Councillor wishing to propose an Amendment to a motion must notify the Mayor in writing and sign the Amendment. - 16.19 Amendments must relate directly to the matter under debate. - 16.20 Amendments shall not negate the original motion by either being directly contradictory to it or by introducing a new motion, or have the potential to effect risk to the Borough Council. - 16.21 The Proposer of the Amendment shall read out their Amendment and shall move it before the Council debates it. - 16.22 The Proposer of the Amendment shall speak to the Amendment when they move it. - 16.23 Another Councillor shall second the Amendment before the Council debates it. - 16.24 The Seconder of the Amendment may reserve their right to speak until later in the debate on the Amendment. - 16.25 Subject to Rule 16.26, only one Amendment may be moved and debated at a time although notice of further amendments may be given although notice of further amendments may be given. - 16.26 The Mayor may permit two or more Amendments to be moved and debated together (but not voted on) if they decide that it is likely to help the proper conduct of the business.
+In that case the Mayor, in consultation with the Monitoring Officer, shall decide the order of voting on the Amendments. - 16.27 During a debate on an Amendment, Councillors must direct their speech to the Amendment(s) under debate.

-8 Members of Committees, Sub-Committees and Panels are able to speak more than once on each motion.
+10 Members of Committees, Sub-Committees and Panels are able to speak more than once on each motion.